 Not only did I start this website which eventually developed into a career, but I also discovered a country at the end of the World, which seemed to have it all: nice people, temperate climate, and most of all landscapes that would take my breath away every single day.

-After 15 months spent in New Zealand and a few trips back it still remains one of my favourite places in the World!
+After 15 months spent in New Zealand and a few trips back it still remains one of my favorite places in the World!
 Today I will be sharing a piece of this World with you so you too can live and breath it through my photos and with the help of my articles plan the perfect New Zealand holiday for yourself!

 The official hiking season stretches between November and April and if you chose New Zealand as your next holiday destination. you probably did so because of its access to the outdoors.

 My favourite time is autumn and in this part of the world autumn is in March, April and May.
 It’s also somewhat quieter in comparison to the busy summer season.
 Extrapolating from what I said earlier it’s best if you aim for March and April when planning a New Zealand road trip.

 The fall foliage in New Zealand comes to life in April in an array of golden hues and oranges.
 Mornings can be cold but days can still be as hot as 20C (68F).
 The first snow will fall in the mountains but won’t linger for too long.

 Winter in New Zealand is quite short and mild, it lasts from June until August.
 It’s still certainly possible to do a road trip maybe just not in a campervan.
 The nights in the mountains can go below freezing but during the day the temperatures are bearable.
 June and July are the snowiest months which will please skiers, snowboarders and photographers.

 Spring begins in September and lasts until November.
 This is a great time to road trip as the warm weather starts to come back and several different species of wildflowers start to bloom.
 Again though if you plan on hiking then hold your horses until at least November!
 Another downside to travelling in spring is that it also tends to be the wettest season.